Competition for jobs is fierce.

 - Confusion among other employees who may rely on you as part of the team

 If you start to have significant problems on the job, you are at risk of being fired.
-Employers tend to have a zero-tolerance policy for this behavior, so you may be dismissed suddenly with no explanation.
+Employers tend to have a zero-tolerance policy for this behavior, which means you could be dismissed suddenly without explanation.
 That is at the discretion of your employer.

 Your reputation in that field will be damaged.
 You cannot list that employer on your resume, and they will not serve as a reference.
 With job boards and message groups connecting the world through the internet, the chances that you can find work with a similar company are much smaller.

 How Common Is Lying on Your Resume?

 More common than you might imagine.
 One survey found that a shocking 85% of applicants have lied on their resume at one time or another.
 Meanwhile, a report from Checkster, a reference-checking company, is even more disturbing.
 Their surveys polled 400 job applicants and 400 hiring managers, recruiters, and other human resources professionals.

 The findings show that 78% of candidates admit they have or would consider misrepresenting themselves on a future application.
 This means only one in six employees reported not misrepresenting themselves in the application process.